Materiality Assessment GRI 3-1

 Process to Determine Material Topics

-GC has assessed material sustainability issues based on the principle of Double Materiality of the European Union’s Corporate Sustainability Reporting Directive (CSRD) in accordance with the European Sustainability Reporting Standards (ESRS) which was developed by the European Financial Reporting Advisory Group (EFRAG) as well as other sustainability indicators, namely:
+In 2024, GC assessed material topics based on the Double Materiality principle, in alignment with the Corporate Sustainability Reporting Directive (CSRD) of the European Union and the European Sustainability Reporting Standards (ESRS), developed by the European Financial Reporting Advisory Group (EFRAG).
+The assessment also took into account other recognized sustainability reporting standards, including:

 • Global Reporting Initiative (GRI) Standards 2021